 Don Marlowe, back left, looks into the camera while the other pallbearers, including Edward D. Wood Jr., second right, concentrate on their footing

 Bela’s funeral book, pallbearer card and newspaper clippings

-Contrary to popular myth, Lillian Lugosi, not Frank Sinatra, paid for the funeral and the plot in Holy Cross Cemetery.
-Hope paid for the coffin.
-Bela was buried at the Holy Cross Cemetery in Culver City, Los Angeles.
+Contrary to popular myth, Lillian Lugosi, not Frank Sinatra, paid for the funeral, and the burial plot.
+Hope Lugosi paid for the casket.
+Bela Lugosi was buried at the Holy Cross Cemetery in Culver City, Los Angeles.
 (Andi Brooks)